Advokate empowers startups, small businesses, nonprofits and artists with the marketing tools they need to be

 Advokate was named Independent Business of the Year by the Adirondack Regional Chamber of Commerce in 2013, and has been nominated for this award three different times.
 Founded in October 2010 by art activist Kate E. Austin, Advokate is a family-run, woman-owned business operating out of Upstate New York.
 Kate was named a Woman of Distinction by New York State Assemblywoman Carrie Woerner in 2023.

 Our client list includes the City of Glens Falls, EDC Warren County, the Glens Falls Collaborative, the Arts District of Glens Falls, Tri-County United Way, Southern Adirondack Independent Living (SAIL), Adirondack Health Institute (AHI), the WAIT House, Wendy Waldron of WaldronWorks/EOS, Found Bridge Center for Connection.
 Bell House Inn, Charles R. Wood Theater, World Awareness Children’s Museum, LARAC, NorthCountryARTS, Adirondack EAP, DinnerandFlowers.com, The Lawn Care Company, Little Harbor Boat Company, and hundreds of others.

-Born and raised in Killington, Vermont, Kate resides in Glens Falls, New York, with her husband Cory (see below) and their three kiddos Henry, Daniel and Elizabeth.
+Born and raised in Killington, Vermont, Kate resides in Glens Falls, New York, with her dog Sasha and her three kiddos Henry, Daniel and Elizabeth.

 Kate is known in Glens Falls for her creative advocacy.
 She’s co-founder and administrator of the Arts District of Glens Falls and her involvement in the arts includes roles as interim director of the World Awareness Children’s Museum, manager of The Shirt Factory Arts & Healing Center, president of NorthCountryARTS, arts calendar editor for the Glens Falls Chronicle.
 She was named a Woman of Distinction by New York State Assemblywoman Carrie Woerner in 2023 and was one of the Post-Star’s 20 under 40 in 2019.

 Kate has delivered her sought-after Marketing for the 21st Century talk at SUNY Adirondack numerous times, and gave her Developing Your Brand seminar for the Small Business Development Center at the Albany-Colonie Chamber of Commerce, for the Adirondack Business Development Partnership at SUNY Adirondack’s Regional Higher Education Center, and at the Shirt Factory’s LocalFest.
 Kate was also part of a panel on Branding for Nonprofits at LARAC, and has offered workshops on WordPress and web design at LARAC in years past.

 She studied art at Hartwick College and earned her Bachelor’s Degree in Visual Art from Empire State College.